lightshifted/ml-portfolio/README.md

 The structure of the website is divided into several components:
 </p>

-- `Navbar`: This component represents the navigation bar at the top of the website.
+- `Navbar`: Represents the navigation bar at the top of the website.
-- `Introduction`: This component provides an introduction to the portfolio and showcases your personal information.
+- `Introduction`: Provides an introduction to the portfolio and showcases your personal information.
-- `Experience`: This component displays your relevant work experience and achievements.
+- `Experience`: Displays your relevant work experience and achievements.
-- `Projects`: This component showcases the machine learning projects you have worked on.
+- `Projects`: Projects you have worked on.
-- `Skills`: This component highlights your skills and expertise in machine learning.
+- `Skills`: Highlights your skills and expertise in machine learning.
-- `Contact`: This component allows visitors to get in touch with you.
+- `Contact`: Allow visitors to get in touch with you.

 The `Layout` component from the Ant Design library is used to create a basic structure for the website, with a header, content area, and footer.
 The `Footer` component displays copyright information and your name.
-The website is responsive, though modifications to the CSS for mobile devices is needed.
+The website is responsive, though modifications to the CSS for improved UX on mobile devices is needed.

 ## Usage
 To run this portfolio website locally, follow these steps: